HunterGerlach/www.huntergerlach.com/_posts/2022-12-29-multi-site-with-nextjs-and-github-pages.md

 1. Create a new repository for your Next.JS application.
 2. Add the code for your Next.JS application to the repository.
-3. Go to the settings page for the repository and enable GitHub Pages for the `master` branch.
+3. Go to the settings page for the repository and enable GitHub Pages for the `main` branch.
 4. Configure any necessary details, such as the URL of the staging environment.
-5. Push your code changes to the `master` branch of the repository.
+5. Push your code changes to the `main` branch of the repository.
 The application will be automatically deployed to the staging environment by GitHub Pages.

 ## Setting up GitHub Actions for the Production Environment